-CO No. Course Outcomes PSOs Cognitive Level
+CO No. Upon completion of the course, the students will be able to PSOs Addressed Cognitive Level

-Addressed

 CO-1 Report the general laboratory 1,2

-procedures and maintenance of Understanding
+procedures and maintenance of research equipments.
+Understanding

-research equipments.

-CO-2 Illustrate the techniques of isolation, 4,3
+CO-2 Illustrate the techniques of 4,3

-fractionation and separation of Applying
+isolation, fractionation and separation of cellular Applying

-cellular constituents.
+constituents.

-CO-3 Relate the various spectroscopic 4,2 A co o laurico o
+CO-3 Relate the various spectroscopic 4,2 Analyzing

-techniques.
-Analyzing
+techniques. y 0

 CO-4 Evaluate projects using gained 5,1

 knowledge through research and Evaluating

 project writing methods.

-CO-5 Prepare and present research papers 5
+CO-5 Prepare and present research 5

-in seminar, conferences and writing Creating
+papers in seminar, conferences and 0

-scientific paper in research journals.
+writing scientific paper in research Creating

+journals.